 - Know the house edge of your favourite games and the average cost of play they come with.
 It helps to learn strategies to minimise the effect of house edge on your bankroll.

-We hope these tips help you gamble responsibly.
+We hope these tips help you gamble responsibly like while playing roulette NZ.
 While gambling is a great pastime, it can easily snowball out of control when we hit a losing streak.
 By making rules for yourself, you keep yourself safe from making unwise choices that might land you in trouble.
 Keep your emotions out of the game and keep in mind that it’s just a game.